 There are several options for shade:

 Outdoor Umbrellas.
-With a commercial umbrella you are assured or a solid investment.
+With a high quality commercial umbrella you are assured or a solid investment.
 You can have them wall mounted, cantilevered or a traditional centre pole to match your venues aesthetic.
-Cantilever umbrellas are a premium product built for the hospitality industry, they’re available in any colour and can be provided with custom branding.
+Cantilever umbrellas are a premium product built for the hospitality and hotel industry, they’re available in any colour and can be provided with custom branding.
 The canopy fabric provides UV protection all day long.

 Fabric canopy.
 These are mounted on a four-pole structure, anchored to the deck and can be retracted when shade is not necessary.
 Because this is a semi-permanent structure, it may not be a good fit for all spaces.